 Austria: Chancellor Werner Faymann resigns.
 Vice Chancellor Reinhold Mitterlehner is named acting chancellor.
 On May 17 Christian Kern is sworn in as new chancellor.

 Philippines: In presidential elections, Rodrigo Duterte wins with 39% of the vote, while Mar Roxas wins 23.4%, Grace Poe 21.4%, and Jejomar Binay 12.7%.
 Leni Robredo wins the vice presidential election with 35.1% of the vote against 34.5% for Bongbong Marcos.
-On May 31 Duterte (to take office June 30) names his cabinet including Perfecto Yasay, Jr., as foreign secretary, Delfin Lorenzana as defense secretary, Mike Sueno as interior secretary, and Carlos Dominguez III as finance secretary.
+On May 31 Duterte (to take office June 30) names his cabinet including Perfecto Yasay, Jr., as foreign secretary, Delfin Lorenzana as defense secretary, Ismael Sueno as interior secretary, and Carlos Dominguez III as finance secretary.

 India: The Uttarakhand state assembly, as requested by the Supreme Court of India, holds a vote to verify if former chief minister Harish Rawat still has a majority, and the vote is conclusive to that effect (33-28).
 Consequently, on May 11, president's rule in the state is revoked and Rawat's government revived.